PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

     }
 }
 ```
 One of the first things you should notice is that except for the container classes, none of the `Nodes` are instantiated directly using their constructors.
 All of them are instantiated via builder methods of some sort, and those builders are generic enough that they are included in `WidgetsFX`.

-This points out one of the biggest problems with the standard JavaFX library - a lack of constructors that allow a parameter for value binding.
+{% include notice type="primary" content = "This points out one of the biggest problems with the standard JavaFX library - a lack of constructors that allow a parameter for value binding." %}

 For those layout classes, I've used three standard techniques for populating them: